 Oct.
 17, 2017: Voted to delay annexation of Hogan-Pancost property

 Oct.
 24, 2017: Voted to increase city affordable housing goal from 10% to 12%

 Nov.
 21, 2017: Voted to expand protections for mobile home residents against retaliation for complaints

 Feb.
-27, 2018 (study session): No formal vote was taken, but Yates supported loosening ADU rules
+27, 2018 (study sessionA council meeting where members deep-dive into topics of community interest and city staff present r...): No formal vote was taken, but Yates supported loosening ADU rules

 April 17, 2018: Formally voted against raising Boulder’s commercial linkage fee to fund affordable housing to $30 per square foot

 July 17, 2018: Voted to impose a moratorium on conversion of first-floor retail centers into housing in Business Commercial zoning districts

 Also voted to approve the senior housing and care development at 311 Mapleton

 Aug.
 7, 2017: Voted to rezone a portion of 311 Mapleton to allow for redevelopment there

 Aug.
 23, 2018: Voted to prohibit discrimination against renters with Section 8 vouchers